vuejs/vuefire/docs/cookbook/rtdb-and-firestore.md

-# Using RTDB and Firestore together
+# Using Firebase Database and Firestore together

 > This section is a work in progress